The elements of the solar system, (.) may be used to compute Cartesian coordinates and velocities of the planets. Here is how.

 Departure from circle; see e in equation.

-angle between plane of Earth’s orbit and plane of planet’s orbit.
+angle between nominal plane of planet’s orbit and plane of Earth’s orbit.

 Where the planet passes to the North side of the Earth’s orbital plane.
 Measured as an angle from a somewhat arbitrary point in the Earth’s orbit.

 Where the planet is closest to the Sun.
 Measured from the same arbitrary point.
-This is the sum of two angles, the first in the Earth’s orbit, to the ascending node, and the rest in the planet’s orbit.
+This is the sum of two angles, the first in the Earth’s orbit, to the ascending node, and the second in the planet’s orbit.
+This value would be awkward for a retrograde orbit, but nonesuch are of interest.

 The angle which the planet would be at now, if it had been moving at its constant average angular velocity since perihelion.
 (That’s weird!)
 Measured from the same arbitrary point.
 L changes by 2π each orbit and is linear in time.